Zacharia Paliashvili: Return to Georgia

-At the turn of the century, Paliashvili commenced working on his first opera "Abesalom da Etery".
+At the turn of the century, Paliashvili commenced working on his first opera, Abesalom da Eteri.
 He was inspired in this by a folk legend, "Eteriany", which had been published in the Paskunji magazine (the fire bird, 1908) and rendered in the form of an opera libretto by Petre Mirianashvili, a teacher, writer and public personality of the time.
 The plot of the opera is based on a story of a prince who falls in love with a beautiful village girl.
 Believing in the sincerity of Absalom's feelings Etery marries him.
 At the same time, Murman, the closest friend of the prince and his visier also falls in love with Etery.
 Through malicious intrigues Murman destroys the happiness of the young couple.
 Parted from Etery Absalom falls ill and dies.
 Etery does not wish to live without Absalom and stabs herself to death.
 The opening night of this opera took place on February 21, 1919.
 It was produced by A. Tsutsunava and conducted by the author.
 The leading parts were performed by B. Zapliski (Absalom), who was soon substituted by Vano Sarajishvili; O. Bakutashvili-Shulgina (Etery) and Sandro Inashvili (Murman).

 The rousing success of his first opera had inspired Paliashvili to compose another – the lyrical-drama Daisi ("Twilight" or "Sunset") founded on the libretto by Valerian Gunia, a stage art personality, actor and playwright.
 The drama of love and jealousy in Daisi is shown against the background of national genre scenes.
 Maro, a beautiful young girl, is betrothed by the will of her parents to Kiazo, who is brave and ambitious.
 The girl, however, loves her childhood friend Malkhaz, a young warrior.
 Tsangal, the village jester, tells Kiazo about this, and the latter challenges Malkhaz.
 At this time the country is attacked by enemies.
 The people are alarmed, but the adversaries, forgetting their duty to their Motherland, continue duelling and Malkhaz is mortally wounded.
 The people sternly censure the man who failed to restrain his passions on the day of trial to the country.
 Maro grieves over the death of her sweetheart.
 Thus, twilight falls prematurely on the life of the three young people.
 Paliashvili dedicated this work to his only son Irakly, whose untimely death he had suffered deeply.

 The first showing of Daisi was held on December 19, 1923.
 It was produced and directed by Kote Marjanishvili, the sets were designed by Valerian Sidamon-Eristavi, the conductor was Ivane Paliashvili.
 The leading parts were performed by V. Sarajishvili (Malkhaz), E. Popova (Maro) and Krzhizhanovsky (Kiazko).
 When Sarajishvili died in November 1924 the part of Malkhaz was performed by a number of remarkable singers: N. Kumsiashvili, D. Andguladze, D. Badridze and M. Kvarelashvili.